Shicheng-Guo/BIS180L_web/_posts/2016-05-31-Metagenomics.md

 # THIS LAB WILL NOT BE COVERED IN 2016.
 I LEAVE IT HERE FOR THOSE THAT ARE INTERESTED.

+If you want to do the lab you will need to download [QIIME](www.qiime.org) (pronounced "chime") and run it as a virtual machine or use MacQiime.

+You will also need to download the [data files]({{ site.baseurl }}/data/MetaGenomeData.tar.gz)

 # Assignment 9

 After setting up the QIIME Virtual Box, pull your repository for the assignment template.